In Summer (Renoir)

-In Summer (French: En été) is an 1868 oil-on-canvas painting by Pierre-Auguste Renoir, a portrait of Lise Tréhot aged about 20.
+In Summer (French: En été, or En été, la Bohémienne) is an 1868 oil-on-canvas painting by Pierre-Auguste Renoir, a portrait of Lise Tréhot aged about 20.

 The subject

 Tréhot was Renoir's companion from about 1866 to 1871.
-He painted her at least 23 times, including Lise with a parasol, painted in 1867, Renoir's first significant critical success which was admired at the Paris Salon in 1868.
+He painted her at least 23 times, including Lise with a parasol, painted in 1867, Renoir's first significant critical success which was admired at the Paris Salon of 1868.
 This success may have inspired Renoir to paint her again, this time in a more informal style.

 Description

 The painting measures 85 cm by 59 cm and is a half-length frontal portrait of a young woman, dressed informally, sitting on a chair beside a wall, possibly on a balcony, with greenery behind.
 The female figure is carefully finished, but the background is sketched out roughly with bold dashes of colour in broad brushstrokes suggesting sunlit foliage.
 A thin red hairband pulls her hair back from her face, with dark wavy tresses falling loosely over her shoulders and white bodice.
 The right strap of the bodice has fallen off her shoulder, creating a very deep neckline.
 She has a distant expression, gazing to the right of the viewer.
 Her bare arms lie in her lap, resting on a skirt with red and white stripes, with a few green leaves held in her right hand.
 The painting is signed "A. Renoir" on part of the chair to the lower left.